-Bacteria can develop resistance to specific antibiotics, meaning that the antibiotic is no longer effective against those bacteria.
-Although antibiotic resistance is a natural feature of bacterial evolution, the inappropriate use of antibiotics has increased the development of antibiotic-resistant bacteria, not only in hospitals and healthcare facilities but also in the community.1,2
+Microbes (like bacteria) can develop resistance to specific antimicrobials, meaning that the antimicrobial is no longer effective against those microbes.
+Although antimicrobial resistance is a natural feature of microbial evolution, the inappropriate use of antimicrobials has increased the development of antimicrobial-resistant microbes, not only in hospitals and healthcare facilities but also in the community.1,2

-To help prevent the development of current and future bacterial resistance, it is important to prescribe antibiotics according to the principles of antimicrobial stewardship, such as prescribing antibiotics only when needed (and not for mild infections such as colds, earache or sore throats).
+To help prevent the development of antimicrobial resistance, it is important that healthcare professionals prescribe and administer antimicrobials according to the principles of antimicrobial stewardship (AMS), such as prescribing antimicrobials only when needed (and not for mild infections such as colds, earache or sore throats).

 Antimicrobial Stewardship Clinical Care Standard

-This resource provides guidance to clinicians and health service managers on delivering appropriate care when prescribing antibiotics.
+This resource provides guidance to clinicians and health service managers on delivering appropriate care when prescribing antimicrobials.

 This resource provides a set of suggested indicators to assist with local implementation of the Antimicrobial Stewardship Clinical Care Standard.
 Clinicians and health services can use the indicators to monitor implementation of the quality statements, and support improvements as needed.